sanjana30/liri-node-app/README.md

 # liri-node-app
-# a nodeJS application that requests APIS (Sporify, Bands in town & Omdb) to fetch specific information
+# a nodeJS application that requests APIS (Spotify, Bands in town & Omdb) to fetch specific information